 What Happens to My Benefits While I’m On Leave?

 Under FMLA and Wisconsin’s Family Medical Leave Act, your employer must retain your healthcare benefits during your leave and during any pregnancy disability leave, you must also receive the same benefits as provided to any other employee on disability leave.

 FMLA and parental leave under Wisconsin’s Family and Medical Leave Act are both gender neutral and may be taken by fathers who want to take paternity leave.

 What If I have Other Questions or Believe My Employer Is Violating My Rights?

-More detail can be found on this fact sheet provided by the State of Wisconsin’s Department of Workforce Development.
+More detail can be found on the State of Wisconsin’s Department of Workforce Development.
 To file a complaint with the state’s Equal Rights Division within 30 days of the violation.
 You can find a link to the form here.

 Please note: we are not attorneys and the above summary of frequently asked questions and answers are meant to be a helpful summary but is no substitute for consulting a lawyer if you believe you need to.